 Examples of Youth Subcultures

 Hippies were one of the most powerful countercultures of the 20th Century.
 They started in the mid- 1960s in the Unites States as a youth subculture characterized by free love, utopian socialism, sexual revolution and psychedelic art and music.
 The movement peaked in the 1969 Summer of Love and subsided by the mid 70s.
-They were strongly against the Vietnam war and often took psychedelic drugs like LSD and mushrooms.
+They were also strongly against the Vietnam war.

 Hackers are a new media subculture built around gaining access to hidden corners of the internet and suppressed online data.
 Hackers embark on ‘hackathons’ where they work together on multi-hour sprints to develop ways to hack into networks.
 They exist upon a spectrum of illegal hackers gaining data for nefarious means, through to hackers working for companies or governments to stress test security software.

 New age spirituality emerged as a spiritual and religious subculture in the 1970s.
 It is highly eclectic without a central unifying doctrine.
 However, it is often characterized by a holistic understanding of divinity (similar to pantheism) and belief in the ability to communicate with angels and the afterlife.